MaestSi/UMInator/README.md

 --UMIPattern                                                          UMI structure (after merging UMI1 and UMI2, in case of double UMI design) in the form of a regex of the type: [nucl.]{cardinality}
---UMIClustID                                                          UMI clustering identity --maxDiff                                                             BWA aln maximum number of differences --readsChunkSize                                                      Number of lines in each fastq split file (should be multiple of 4)
---min_UMI_freq                                                        Minimum number of reads assigned to UMI for generating a consensus sequence
+--UMIClustID                                                          UMI clustering identity --maxDiff                                                             BWA aln maximum number of differences --readsChunkSize                                                      Number of reads in each fastq split file --min_UMI_freq                                                        Minimum number of reads assigned to UMI for generating a consensus sequence
 --target_reads_consensus                                              Maximum number of reads used for consensus calling --target_reads_polishing                                              Maximum number of reads used for consensus polishing